-This is the home of my work and findings as a narrative constructor that I would have liked to find myself in the late nineties when moving my skills as a writer and director within film and television to development of digital and interactive media.
-At that time there was nothing called narrative design and when I took my master in computer science the narrative was recognised as not to be part of game studies and human-computer interaction (HCI).
-Narrative was like “It-Which-Must-Not-be-Named” until I met a Lyotard-reading captain of a robot football team who invited me to become a guest researcher at the Swedish Institute of Computer Science (SICS).
+This is the home of my work and findings as a narrative constructor that I would have liked to find myself in the late nineties when moving my skills as a writer and director within film and television to the development of digital and interactive media.
+At that time there was nothing called narrative design, and when I took my master’s in computer science, the narrative was recognized as not to be part of game studies and human-computer interaction (HCI).
+The narrative was like “It-Which-Must-Not-be-Named” until I met a Lyotard-reading captain of a robot football team who invited me to become a guest researcher at the Swedish Institute of Computer Science (SICS).
 Supervised by the team captain, who was like a Dumbledore to me, I developed a method called Narrative bridging which aim was to support the design process to organize, monitor, and control the generation of information (narrative) to create meaningful experiences.

-The narrative comprehension also attributed they who “received” the construction as being listener, readers, viewers, players, etc. and were the thought-based narrative was compared with physical evidence of activities, and where the canonical and linear structure in literature, movies, etc., constituted some kind of proof by them who thought narrative and games were not compatible because of an audience watching a movie were noticeable passive and players were active.
-And to emphasise the active player one also ascribed the player the role of being the storyteller.
-From a cognitive perspective it is certainly correct to ascribe meaning-making activities to someone that interpret information (narratives) but it veiled even more the position of the constructor for the benefit of physical evidence of activities.
+The narrative comprehension also attributed they who “received” the construction as being listener, readers, viewers, players, etc. and were the thought-based narrative was compared with physical evidence of activities, and where the canonical and linear structure in literature, movies, etc., constituted some kind of proof by them who thought narrative and games were not compatible because of an audience watching a movie were noticeable passive, and players were active.
+And to emphasize the active player one also ascribed the player the role of being the storyteller.
+From a cognitive perspective, it is certainly correct to ascribe meaning-making activities to someone that interprets information (narratives), but it veiled, even more, the position of the constructor for the benefit of physical evidence of activities.

-It truly helped that the game writer Stephen Dinehart coined the role of a “narrative designer” in 2006, which enabled to communicate narrative possibilities from a design perspective and avoid cueing the comprehension to ancestors of media.
-Even if the academics didn’t adopt the concept “narrative design”, the game industry did.
-In 2012, influenced by overseas industry, the first advertisement for a “narrative designer” (a director even!) was announced in Sweden.
-This was a serious step towards seeing narrative construction as a part of the whole production.
-Considering the narrative understanding was in its early stage the likeliness to find a variety of people meeting the requirements to be experienced in narrative design and have shipped at least one AAA-title wasn’t very high.
-The risk having same people ambulating in between the companies doing the same thing was at stake.
-Later on I understood that the game industry didn’t want to take risks.
-This was up to indie game developers to take.
+It truly helped that the game writer Stephen Dinehart coined a “narrative designer” in 2006, which enabled communication of narrative possibilities from a design perspective and avoided cueing the comprehension to media ancestors.
+Even if the academics didn’t adopt the concept of “narrative design,” the game industry did.
+The first time a game company announced a “narrative designer” position in Sweden was in 2012.
+It was a serious step towards seeing narrative construction as a part of the whole production.
+Considering the narrative understanding was in its early stage, the likeliness to find various people meeting the requirements to be experienced in narrative design and have shipped at least one AAA-title wasn’t very high.
+The risk of having the same people ambulating between the companies doing the same thing was at stake.
+Later on, I understood that the game industry didn’t want to take risks.
+The risk was up to indie game developers to take.

 In 2012 an indie game called “Journey” came.
 “Journey” was a beautiful example of a narratively well-balanced and composed game and received plenty of awards – but not for its narrative.
-At the Game developers award 2012 “Journey” wasn’t even nominated for best narrative; instead it was games recognised by its canonical story structure, mass of texts, dialogues, establishment of characters, environments, cinematic, cut-scenes, graphics, etc. While the concept of “narrative design” opened up for a more systematic approach to narration, the canonical story format grew literally bigger.
+At the Game developers award, 2012 “Journey” wasn’t even nominated for best narrative; instead, it was games recognized by its canonical story structure, a mass of texts, dialogues, the establishment of characters, environments, cinematic, cut-scenes, graphics, etc. While the concept of “narrative design” opened up for a more systematic approach to narration, the canonical story format grew literally bigger.
 “Story-monsters” I called the games, and it felt like being in a converted version of ”The Emperor’s New Clothes” trying to point out that “Journey” indeed “wore clothing”.

 Next part 2 The benefit and disadvantage of unconsciousness